TRENDMizzou/TREND_NMR-manual/trendpro/trendanalysis/fitting.md

 <li> Henderson-Hasselbalch equation (pKa, ymax, ymin) </li>
 This model determines pKa by fitting the equation
 {% math %} y = y_{max} - \frac{y_{max} - y_{min}}{1+10^{x-pKa}}  {% endmath %},
-where y the changes of chemical shift or PC during titration, x refers to the pH.
+where y is the change of chemical shift or PC during the titration and x, x is the pH of the sample.

 ##### <p hidden>linear-regression</p>
 <li>Linear regression</li>